 The steak doesn’t take long to grill, only about 5-7 minutes per side.

 For the rest of the carne asada fries:

-I used frozen french fries, that I prepared in the oven while my steak was grilling.
-When they were ready, I topped the fries with a simple cheese sauce, bite-sizes pieces of steak, corn, diced tomatoes, and onions, and a couple of large dollops of guacamole.
-I sprinkled Queso fresco over the fries just before serving!
+When they were ready, I topped the fries with a simple cheese sauce, bite-sized pieces of chopped carne asada steak, corn, diced tomatoes, onions, and a couple of large dollops of guacamole.
+I sprinkled Queso fresco over the fries just before serving